Last updated: June 2026

 If you are evaluating a business and trying to verify whether the seller's EBITDA numbers hold up, that is exactly the kind of work our deal team does before a letter of intent is ever submitted.

-We review 120 to 150 deals per week and underwrite every one to verified EBITDA before advising a client to move forward.
+We review upwards of 20,000 deals a month and underwrite to verified EBITDA before advising a client to move forward.
 If the numbers do not work at a real EBITDA basis, we say so.

 Run your deal through Regalis Capital's acquisition framework.